VanTamNguyen/Java-Backend/maven.md

 ### Maven Build Liffecycles, Phases and Goals
-When Maven builds a project it follows a Build Lifecycle.
+* When Maven builds a project it follows a Build Lifecycle.
 A Build Lifecycle is divided into Build Phases and Build Phases are divided in to Build Goals.
 Maven has 3 built-in Build Lifecycles:
     * default
     * clean
     * site
+Each of these Build Lifecycles takes care of different aspect of building software project.
+The **default** life cycle handles everything related to compiling and packaging your project.
+The **clean** life cycle handles everyting related to removing temporary files from output directory.
+The **site** life cycle handles everything related to generating document.

 ### Maven Build Profiles